-- 119 In deciding whether a particular accounting policy should be disclosed, management considers whether disclosure would assist users in understanding how transactions, other events and conditions are reflected in reported financial performance and financial position.
-Disclosure of particular accounting policies is especially useful to users when those policies are selected from alternatives allowed in Ind ASs.
-An example is disclosure of a regular way purchase or sale of financial assets using either trade date accounting or settlement date accounting (see Ind AS 109, Financial Instruments).
-Some Ind ASs specifically require disclosure of particular accounting policies, including choices made by management between different policies they allow.
-For example, Ind AS 16 requires disclosure of the measurement bases used for classes of property, plant and equipment. - 120 Each entity considers the nature of its operations and the policies that the users of its financial statements would expect to be disclosed for that type of entity.
-For example, users would expect an entity subject to income taxes to disclose its accounting policies for income taxes, including those applicable to deferred tax liabilities and assets.
-When an entity has significant foreign operations or transactions in foreign currencies, users would expect disclosure of accounting policies for the recognition of foreign exchange gains and losses. - 121 An accounting policy may be significant because of the nature of the entity's operations even if amounts for current and prior periods are not material.
-It is also appropriate to disclose each significant accounting policy that is not specifically required by Ind ASs but the entity selects and applies in accordance with Ind AS 8. - 122 An entity shall disclose, in the summary of significant accounting policies or other notes, the judgements, apart from those involving estimations (see paragraph 125), that management has made in the process of applying the entity's accounting policies and that have the most significant effect on the amounts recognised in the financial statements. - 123 In the process of applying the entity's accounting policies, management makes various judgements, apart from those involving estimations, that can significantly affect the amounts it recognises in the financial statements.
-For example, management makes judgements in determining: - (a) [Refer Appendix 1] - (b) when substantially all the significant risks and rewards of ownership of financial assets and lease assets are transferred to other entities; - (c) whether, in substance, particular sales of goods are financing arrangements and therefore do not give rise to revenue. and
+- An accounting policy may be significant because of the nature of the entity's operations even if amounts for current and prior periods are not material.
+It is also appropriate to disclose each significant accounting policy that is not specifically required by Ind ASs but the entity selects and applies in accordance with Ind AS 8. - 122 19An entity shall disclose, along with its significant accounting policies or other notes, the judgements, apart from those involving estimations (see paragraph 125), that management has made in the process of applying the entity's accounting policies and that have the most significant effect on the amounts recognised in the financial statements. - 123 In the process of applying the entity's accounting policies, management makes various judgements, apart from those involving estimations, that can significantly affect the amounts it recognises in the financial statements.
+For example, management makes judgements in determining: - (a) [Refer Appendix 1] - (b) 20when substantially all the significant risks and rewards of ownership of financial assets and, for lessor, assets subject to leases, are transferred to other entities; - (c) whether, in substance, particular sales of goods are financing arrangements and therefore do not give rise to revenue; and - (d) whether the contractual terms of a financial asset give rise on specified dates to cash flows that are solely payments of principal and interest on the principal amount outstanding.